| Title: | Estimation of Spatial Weight Matrices |

 This function allows the user to specify custom values for the prior hyperparameters

-) and the inverse of the prior variance matrix (beta_var_prior_inv
+(beta_var_prior) and the inverse of the prior variance matrix (beta_var_prior_inv).

 This class samples slope parameters with a Gaussian prior from the conditional posterior.
 Use the beta_priors class for setup.